MUTOR-2/ScienceOfMusic/_units/02/index.md

 ## Primary Auditory Cortex

 The primary auditory cortex (A1) is located in the temporal lobe of the cerebral cortex, and is below the Sylvian fissure.
 A1 is responsive to pitch and duration.
-Evidence suggest that the left A1 is more sensitive to temporal modulation, thus giving rise to speech perception, whereas the right A1 is more sensitive to spectral modulation, thus giving rise to pitch and music perception. {% include cite ref="Zatorre" %}{% comment %}(Zatorre, Penhune et al, 2002){% endcomment %}.
+Evidence suggest that the left A1 is more sensitive to temporal modulation, thus giving rise to speech perception, whereas the right A1 is more sensitive to spectral modulation, thus giving rise to pitch and music perception. {% include cite ref="zatorre_and_belin" %}{% comment %}(Zatorre, Penhune et al, 2002){% endcomment %}.

 Stroke may occasionally (but infrequently) lead to lesions in the primary auditory cortex.
 People with bilateral A1 lesions can still detect sound, but cannot discriminate between different sounds with the normal level of accuracy.
 Speech perception, which relies on fine discriminations of sound signals, is severely disrupted in persons with A1 lesions.